The Department of Film, Television, and Media, SAC, and Film & Video Studies Alumni, What are you up to?

 ZAINEB AL-KALBY ('15)

-Zaineb is currently working at the University of Michigan as a Program Assistant in Sociology.
+Zaineb is currently working at the University of Michigan as an Operations Coordinator for the Digital Studies Institute.

 JOSH AMIR ('10)

 Joshua helped produce the Vanessa Hudgens starring Gimme Shelter (Roadside Attractions) upon moving to Los Angeles, where he now lives and works.
 Joshua is currently writing his next short film, which he plans to direct later this year.

 HENA ASHRAF ('08)

 Hena Ashraf is in her final year of her MFA program at UCLA.
 She recently participated in the Telluride 2019 program, which included a master class with one of her filmmaker heroes, director Céline Sciamma and her actor Adèle Haenel (Portrait of a Lady on Fire.)
 Hena is currently at work on her thesis film The Return.
 Her first -year film Dearborn Ash, will screen at the Arab Film Festival in the Bay Area in October, and will also screen later this month (September 2019) at the Seattle Arab film fest.